elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 When the user submits the form, the event listener callback function is executed.
 Inside the function, we prevent the default form submission behavior using `event.preventDefault()`.
 This stops the form from being submitted to the server.

 You can perform additional logic or validation within the event listener function.
 In this example, we retrieve the value entered in the input field, `name`, using `getElementById()`.
-Then we display an alert message with the submitted name, indicating that the form submission has been prevented.
+Then we display a message with the submitted name, indicating that the form submission has been prevented.

 By preventing the form from submitting, you can control the behavior and perform custom actions based on your requirements, such as displaying messages, performing validations, or executing other JavaScript logic.